JD Vance: Political positions

-Vance has been described as a national conservative, right-wing populist, and an ideological successor to paleoconservatives such as Pat Buchanan.
+Vance has been called a national conservative, right-wing populist, and an ideological successor to paleoconservatives such as Pat Buchanan.
 Vance describes himself, and has been described by others, as a member of the postliberal right.
 He has said he was influenced by Catholic social teaching.
 He has endorsed books by Kevin Roberts, president of the Heritage Foundation, and far-right conspiracy theorist Jack Posobiec.

 On social issues, Vance is considered conservative.
 He opposes abortion, same-sex marriage, and gun control.
 He has taken a number of natalist positions.
-He has repeatedly expressed a belief that childlessness is linked to sociopathy.
-Vance has repeatedly asserted that parents should have more voting power than non-parents, but he backtracked from that suggestion in August 2024.
+He has repeatedly expressed a belief that childlessness is linked to sociopathy and said that parents should have more voting power than non-parents, but he backtracked from that suggestion in August 2024.
 He has proposed federal criminalization of gender-affirming care for minors.
 He supports Israel in the Gaza war.
 He opposes continued American military aid to Ukraine during the ongoing Russian invasion and prefers a negotiated peace.
 He has argued that the country's largest and most powerful institutions have united against the right.
 He has said there is a "need to seize the institutions of the left" and has called for "a de-woke-ification program" even if the courts say it is illegal.
 He is critical of universities, which he has called "the enemy".
 Vance is also critical of both the U.S. Department of Justice (DOJ) and the Federal Bureau of Investigation.
+In October 2025, Vance said a much lower rate of legal immigration would be better for the U.S.